csebooks/java-programming/questions/cse/languages/java/grammer/control-statements/cl.md

   - "It terminates the loop"
   - "It can only be used in while loops"
 answer:
-  - "It can lead to skipped logic or cleanup code"explanation: "`continue` causes the loop to skip the rest of the current iteration, which may bypass essential logic such as updates, cleanups, or logging, making code harder to follow and maintain."
+  - "It can lead to skipped logic or cleanup code"
+explanation: "`continue` causes the loop to skip the rest of the current iteration, which may bypass essential logic such as updates, cleanups, or logging, making code harder to follow and maintain."
 ---

 What is the major limitation of using `continue` in a loop with complex logic?